The Nomination Committee Terms of Reference

 6.1 Minutes shall be circulated promptly to all members of the Committee and the Chairman of the Board and, once agreed, to all other members of the Board, unless it would be inappropriate to do so.

 7. Annual General Meeting

-7.1.
-The Chairman of the Committee shall attend the Annual General Meeting prepared to respond to any shareholder questions on the Committee's activities.
+7.1 The Chairman of the Committee shall make every effort to attend the Annual General Meeting and be prepared to respond to any shareholder questions on the Committee’s activities.